learn-co-students/dsc-while-loops-break-and-continue-lab-dc-ds-100719/README.md

     Now eaten 6 slices!

-After a long night of training with pizza, Agnes sleep like a rock.
+After a long night of training with pizza, Agnes sleeps like a rock.
 When she wakes up in the morning, she realizes that her journey is not over.
 It has only just begun!
 In the next cell, continue her training; this time she'll be eating pancakes.
 None of the pancakes are prepared yet, and she wants to determine how much time she'll have left over after making all the pancakes.
 Here are the important details:

 * Agnes has 1468 seconds allotted for breakfast today
 * Agnes will be making herself 5 pancakes